nikarichardson/CSCI393/dungeon/README.md

 ==============
 <img src="https://66.media.tumblr.com/d471e4f3dee7aca7d07468ae89225edb/tumblr_ppnk1hKli51tk06jno1_540.jpg" align="right">
 Adapted from <a href="https://github.com/dylanmc/SQLiteDungeon">Dylan's Dungeon</a> code from Spring 2019 Operating systems.
 Written in Python with SQLite3 as back-end.
 Image from RPG Maker VX with my character sprite in a designed dungeon map.
 This dungeon has rooms and exits.
-You can *spawn* a monster, *place* loot, *take* loot, and engage in combat with the monsters inside the dungeon.
-Users with a pick-axe in their inventory can *dig* rooms.
+You can <i>spawn</i> a monster, <i>place</i>  loot, <i>take</i>  loot, and engage in combat with the monsters inside the dungeon.
+Users with a pick-axe in their inventory can *dig</i>  rooms.

 **Monster:**
 minotaur, orc, plant, rat, ogre, scorpion, skeleton, slime, snake, succubus, werewolf, zombie, skeleton, vampire, chimera, cerberus, spider, ghost, fairy, dragon